PC Turns On But No Display: Safe Checks

 - Stop for burning smell or sparks.

-- Stop before opening the PSU.
+- Stop before opening a PSU.

 Mistakes to avoid